TeeAaTeeUu/JSONway/docs/calculateExpression.md

 - `!` for boolean negation, not
 - `(` and `)` for nested grouping of sub-expressions

-Both the left and right right side of the operations can be either pure JSON-value, sub-expression, or a JSONway path.
+Both the left and right side of the operations can be either pure JSON value, sub-expression, or a JSONway path.
 In the below example, `a` and `bb` are taken to be paths within the given context.
 Evaluation of the expression is done from left to right, and stops and returns as early as possible when the end result is not going to change anymore.

 ```js
 (a >= 5)